 In September 2018, British Airways revealed that personal and financial details of customers had been compromised by hackers.
 In this case, names, email addresses, and credit card information were stolen–including CVV numbers and expiration dates.
 This put customers at risk of dealing with unauthorized transactions.
 British Airways claims to not store CVV numbers, which is prohibited, leading security experts to speculate that hackers were able to obtain this information by intercepting a website script.
 This indicates either that their booking site or a third-party provider was compromised.
 This attack reinforces the need for companies to keep a close watch on “dependencies”, which is industry slang for third party code which is used in a company’s software.

-In April 2018, Panera Bread Company revealed that its website, panerabread.com, had been leaking millions of records exposing customer information including names, addresses, birthdays, and the last four digits of credit cards.
+In April 2018, Panera Bread Company revealed that its website had been leaking millions of records exposing customer information including names, addresses, birthdays, and the last four digits of credit cards.
 Moreover, these leaks took place for at least eight months before reaching a resolution, despite a tip-off from a concerned security expert and constant follow-up.
 The data could be found for any user who had signed up for a Panera account, accessible in plain text and easily searchable by automated tools.

 Though by the end of the year many companies, government agencies, and other organizations had already been hit by major security breaches, there was still trouble to come.
 Near the end of November 2018, Cisco Talos discovered a cyber-espionage scheme targeting Lebanon and the United Arab Emirates (UAE) through .gov domains.
 Hackers were able to hijack DNS servers for their target and redirect all email and VPN tracking to their a domain under their control.
 With this access, hackers were able to get further access that allowed them to decrypt email and VPN credentials.
-Experts urge organizations to pay close attention to their DNS infrastructure to help combat DNS-based attacks, but this level of defense is often taken for granted.
+Experts urge organizations to pay close attention to their DNS infrastructure to help combat DNS attacks, but this level of defense is often taken for granted.

 One thing that these 5 breaches have in common is that they demonstrate the importance of protection against online threats.
-Cyber attacks on organizations are on the rise, and they can come from all sides.
+Cyber attacks on organizations are on the rise—particularly phishing and ransomware attacks—and they can come from all sides.
 This list illustrates how information was made vulnerable by using outdated security methods, as well as how hackers are using more sophisticated methods to gather information.
 Without taking the proper precautions, organizations are putting themselves and their customers at risk.
 Knowing this, companies must take precautions against vulnerabilities.

 Small-midsize businesses (SMBs) are particularly vulnerable because they often assume that cybersecurity is only for the “big guys”.
 However, attackers view SMBs as easy prey.
 First, because they are often more lax with implementing security measures.
 Second, because they often lack the IT resources and budget of larger organizations.

 DNSFilter recognizes the importance of accessible solutions for preventing security risks.
 We believe that security is a prime issue, but it doesn’t need to come at a premium price.
-By utilizing DNSFilter to protect against online threats, your organization is adding a vital tool to its security toolbelt at a time when protecting information isn’t only important, but imperative.
+By utilizing DNSFilter to protect against online threats, your organization is adding a vital layer to its security toolbelt at a time when protecting information isn’t only important, but imperative.